Eärendil, Bearer of Light

 You can treat this essay as a resource book on what I call ‘Tolkien’s Mythical Astronomy’, and in a way, it is an appendix to ASOIAF Mythical Astronomy by LML.
 Here I study the Tolkienic origins of themes, motifs and patterns GRRM chose to include in his books.

 In his book J.R.R.
 Tolkien.
 A Biography Humphrey Carpenter describes the very beginning of Tolkien’s myth-making process.
-When young Tolkien was studying English Philology, one of his reads was a collection of Old English poems from the 8th or 9th century A.D. attributed to Anglo-Saxon poet Cynewulf – The Advent Lyrics or Crist.
+When young Tolkien was studying English Philology, one of his reads was a collection of Old English poems from the 8th or 9th century A.D. – The Advent Lyrics or Crist.
 As the name suggests, the main theme of the poems is in fact very similar to the theme of this essay series, for their main focus is Advent, the Coming of Christ.

 The following verses deeply moved Tolkien: